juyujing/Graduation-Project/README.md

 ```

 ## 📫 Contact
-For any questions or collaborations, feel free to reach out at **your_email@example.com**.
+For any inquiries or collaboration opportunities, feel free to reach out to me at [yj2012@hw.ac.uk](mailto:yj2012@hw.ac.uk).

 ---

-This project is a part of my Honours Dissertation and is subject to ongoing development.
-Contributions and feedback are welcome!
+This project is part of my academic research and is under active development.
+Feedback and contributions are welcome!